eclab/edisyn/README.md

 First install Edisyn from the [Edisyn.app.zip](https://cs.gmu.edu/~eclab/projects/edisyn/Edisyn.app.zip) file.
 Sadly, it's a whopping 70MB because it includes the Java VM.  :-(

 MacOS has lately locked down the ability to run an application that's not from a commercial, paying Apple Developer.
 And I'm not one.
 So you will have to instruct MacOS to permit Edisyn to run.
+Let's try the easy approach first:

+#### Easy Way to Permit Edisyn to Run

+On some versions of MacOS, you can CONTROL-Click on Edisyn's App Icon, and while holding Control down, select "Open".
+Now instead of telling you that Edisyn cannot be opened because it's from an unidentified developer, you'll be given the option to do so.
+You probably will only have to do this once.

+#### Slightly Harder Way to Permit Edisyn to Run

+If this isn't working, try the following.
 Let's assume you stuck Edisyn in the /Applications directory as usual.
 Now we have to tell Gatekeeper to allow Edisyn to run on your machine:

 1. Run the Terminal Program (in /Applications/Utilities/)
 2. Type the following command and hit RETURN: `   sudo spctl --add /Applications/Edisyn.app`